NagashimaKousei/How-to-move-ORNE/README.md

  ・roslaunch orne_bringup orne_alpha.launch

- ＊Remember to change from alpha to beta when using this command
+ //Remember to change from alpha to beta when using this command

  ・roslaunch orne_bringup orne_beta.launch

  ・roslaunch icart_mini_driver teleop_joy.launch

- ＊This command enables the use of the joy stick controller.
+ //This command enables the use of the joy stick controller.